NoahKise/Band-Scramble/PROJECTLOG.md

 * 1:40: preparing for interview
 * 2:45: interview over, back at it
 * 3:45: working on implementing genre select, nothing to commit yet though

+#### Thursdau 4/25
+* 10-11:15: internship interview, and emailing company to thank them and express my interest.